Why Get an Eye Exam?

 All of these vision conditions can be effectively treated with either eyeglasses or contact lenses.
 Corrective lenses may need to be used only during certain activities, such as reading, watching television or driving, or may be needed at all times.

-Comprehensive eye examinations are essential in checking for vision problems, eye diseases, refractive errors and overall health.
+Comprehensive vision tests are essential in checking for vision problems, eye diseases, refractive errors and overall health.
 How frequently the eyes should be examined is based on the patient’s age and specific circumstances.